Redot-Engine/redot-docs/contributing/development/core_and_modules/custom_redot_servers.rst

 instance and ``init()`` creates the managed thread; ``unregister_types.cpp`` cleans up the server.

-Since a Godot server class creates an instance and binds it to a static singleton, binding the class might not reference the correct instance.
-Therefore, a dummy class must be created to reference the proper Godot server.
+Since a redot server class creates an instance and binds it to a static singleton, binding the class might not reference the correct instance.
+Therefore, a dummy class must be created to reference the proper redot server.

 In ``register_server_types()``, ``Engine::get_singleton()->add_singleton``
 is used to register the dummy class in GDScript.